runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 <img width="589" alt="image" src="https://user-images.githubusercontent.com/112500643/192930202-b1e73ea4-55c6-4d83-819e-0fc74639739a.png">

-**A**: R confuses an extra header line as the true column names, and stores the true column names as the first row in the dataset <br>
+**A)** R confuses an extra header line as the true column names, and stores the true column names as the first row in the dataset <br>
-**B** Sports Reference pastes a reminder of the column names after every 20 rows in the dataset, which creates useless observations within the dataset <br>
+**B)** Sports Reference pastes a reminder of the column names after every 20 rows in the dataset, which creates useless observations within the dataset <br>

 These problems can be fixed in three simple lines of code: